-Our microbiome and epigenetic programming are strongly linked to our food choices.
-Food is our first medicine.
-It can be a major foundation for creating resilience in the body and mind.
-Our diet provides the roots for our overall health and can even affect the health of future generations.Β
+Our microbiome and epigenetic programming are linked to our food choices.
+Food can be a major foundation for supporting resilience in the body and mind.
+Our diet provides the roots for our overall health and may even influence the health of future generations.

 [signup]